 Forcing add-ins to be disabled by Word

-You can cause add-ins to be disabled by forcibly ending the winword.exe process as Word opens.
+To test, you may be able to cause add-ins to be disabled by forcibly ending the winword.exe process while Word is loading, or after it has invoked a function from the add-in.
 It might require crashing Word a few times, but eventually you’ll get an error:

 Microsoft Office Word